Information for students

 This is also the contact for students who have problems with their PIN access.

 The Women in Engineering and IT (WiE&IT) Program at UTS is a long-standing initiative to redress the low rate of female participation in the field by communicating the opportunities of engineering and ICT (information and communications technology) careers as a course of study; by promoting the involvement of women in the course, in the Faculty and in research at UTS; and by networking with professionals from engineering and ICT fields and professional organisations.
-We also seek to address attitudes and behaviours which may deter students and staff from achieving, in a safe and rewarding learning, research and working environment.
+The program also seeks to address attitudes and behaviours which may deter students and staff from achieving, in a safe and rewarding learning, research and working environment.

-The WiE&IT Program invites students, staff and industry to support its ongoing activities in 2013 and contribute ideas for new initiatives which will attract and support more women to choose to study engineering and IT.
+The WiE&IT Program invites students, staff and industry to support its ongoing activities and contribute ideas for new initiatives which will attract and support more women to choose to study engineering and IT.

 Further information is available at: